badashahfx/badashahfx.github.io/README.md

 * Scroll down and Click on 'Cam's Pizzeria' link.

-* Scroll down to see the pizzas sliding at 60 fps (maybe not work on chrome - depending on the extensions being used)
+* Scroll down to see the pizzas sliding at 60 fps

 * Use the pizza size slider on the page to change the size of pizza.